aisingapore/TagUI/README.md

 Write flows in simple TagUI language and automate your web, mouse and keyboard interactions on the screen.

-TagUI is free to use and open-source.
+TagUI is free and open-source.
 It's easy to setup and use, and works on Windows, macOS and Linux.
 Besides English, flows can also be written in [20 other languages](https://github.com/kelaberetiv/TagUI/tree/master/src/languages), so go ahead and do RPA using your [native language](https://github.com/kelaberetiv/TagUI/blob/master/flows/samples/8_chineseflow.tag).

 In TagUI language, you use steps like `click` and `type` to interact with identifiers, which include web identifiers, image snapshots, screen coordinates, or even text using OCR.
 Below is an example to login to Xero accounting: